 The teachings of Izhbitz & the Carlebach adaption:

-The above philosophy delineated by the Rebbe in the above talk finds direct source and root in the teachings of the first Rebbe of Izhbitz, known as Rabbi Mordechai Yosef Leiner, who founded the Hasidic group of Izhbitza-Radzhin, and authored the famous work named “Mei Shiloach.”
+The above philosophy delineated by the Rebbe in the above talk finds direct source and root in the teachings of the first Rebbe of Izhbitz, known as Rabbi Mordechai Yosef Leiner, who founded the Chassidic group of Izhbitza-Radzhin, and authored the famous work named “Mei Shiloach.”
 In this magnum opus he makes mention in several areas of this philosophy.
 For example: In Parshas Vayeira of his commentary he writes that “everything is in the hands of having even fear of heaven….
-As even fear of heaven is in His hands, and even all the sins of the Jewish people are with divine providence, as through them G-d’s name becomes great and sanctified.
+As even fear of heaven is in His hands, and even all the sins of the Jewish people are with Divine providence, as through them G-d’s name becomes great and sanctified.
 Understand, as this matter is very very deep.”
-Likewise, in Parshas Pinchas he writes, “Do not believe heaven forbid that Zimri was an adulterer G-d forbid…..Rather, when he saw that he could not control himself he understood that it was the will of G-d that he be with her as she is his destined mate.
+Likewise, in Parshas Pinchas he writes, “Do not believe heaven forbid that Zimri was an adulterer G-d forbid….Rather, when he saw that he could not control himself he understood that it was the will of G-d that he be with her as she is his destined mate.
 Pinchas did not understand this great secret that she was really his destined mate from the six days of creation, and therefore is referred to in the verse as a mere child.”
 These cryptic statements have been taken by some Jewish preachers of today and used as the basis for preaching to the masses, and especially the irreligious, that their sins are not really their fault, and it was all destined by G-d.
-Rabbi Shlomo Carlebach brought this philosophy to the masses, and it was one of his most fundamental ideas that he preached of the public, and perhaps earned him such fame and success in his Kiruv movement.
-In the above talk of the Rebbe, we find the proper understanding and qualifications of these statements, and that it is not meant to be understood that when man sins he does not really have freedom of choice since it is G-d’s doing, as it is only the results of the sin that contains divine providence and not the sin itself.
-Unfortunately, however, some have interpreted these statements contrary to their intent and mistakenly learn that the sins themselves are with divine providence, and that there therefore isn’t really such a concept of freedom of choice.
-This is clearly a grave error in understanding, and contradicts the greatest of the foundations of Judaism and religion, which is that man was given freedom of choice to do right and wrong and therefore be rewarded or punished accordingly.
+Shlomo Carlebach, who was one of the early pioneers of the Baal Teshuvah movement, brought this philosophy to the masses, and it was one of his most fundamental ideas that he preached to the public, and perhaps earned him such fame and success in his Kiruv movement.
+In the above talk of the Rebbe, we find the proper understanding and qualifications of these statements, and that it is not meant to be understood that when man sins, he does not really have freedom of choice since it is G-d’s doing, as it is only the results of the sin that contains Divine providence and not the sin itself.
+Unfortunately, however, some have interpreted these statements contrary to their intent and mistakenly learn that the sins themselves are with Divine providence, and that there therefore isn’t really such a concept of freedom of choice.
+This is clearly a grave error in understanding and contradicts the greatest of the foundations of Judaism and religion, which is that man was given freedom of choice to do right and wrong and therefore be rewarded or punished accordingly.
 To quote of the danger of such a philosophy from the words of the Mei Shiloach himself in his commentary on Parshas Beshalach, “Amaleik is considered a Jewish heretic.
 The reason for this is because he attributes all of his actions to G-d, as he says that all the bad that he has done is the will of G-d, as without the will of G-d he wouldn’t have been able to do it… On this the Talmud states regarding Ravkasha that he was a Jewish heretic because he also attributed all of his evil actions to G-d.”

 See Siddur Harasag; Seder Tefilos of Rambam; Rashi Al Hatorah Vayigash 47:2; Yisro 19:11; Teruma 25:7